marklchaves/aurora/README.md

 1. Added mobile-first art directed hero images for RWD.
 1. Migrated all images to WebP.
 1. Added cme dev To Top button.
+1. Changed references to "blog" to "Content".
+The original template mentions a blog even though there wasn't any built-in support for a blog.

 ### Screengrabs